jljordan42/indy-client/getting-started.md

 It is important to understand that this identifier for Alice is not, in and of itself, the same thing as Alice’s self-sovereign identity.
 Rather, Alice’s identity will -- for her -- be the sum total of **_all_** of the pairwise relationships she has, and **_all_** the attributes knowable about those manifestations of her identity, across the full network.

-If Alice accepts this invitation, she will have a self-sovereign identity by virtue of the fact that she is accessible on the network through at least one relationship.
+If Alice accepts this request, she will have a self-sovereign identity by virtue of the fact that she is accessible on the network through at least one relationship.
 In this case Faber College will be creating the first of many independent relationships that will participate in Alice’s overall identity--but Alice’s identity will not be captive to Faber College in any way.

 ```
 Verification key: <empty>